2 min read

 How the state of Colorado treats terminal illness with the new end-of-life law is about to change significantly which...

-Nearly everyone has an estate or property like stocks, a motor vehicle, life insurance, bank accounts, or even pets they wish to pass on to their family.
+Nearly everyone has an estate or property like stocks, a motor vehicle, life insurance, real state, bank accounts, or even pets they wish to pass on to their family.
 Estate planning involves communicating your wishes to your loved ones so they know how you would like your property and assets handled.

 It is easy to put off creating an estate plan.
 However, a well-thought-out plan benefits you and your family should anything happen to you.
 When people think about estate planning, they think about the financial side.
 Yet a robust plan is much more than just distributing your real estate assets, bank accounts, and possessions.
 Estate planning also involves health care decisions, guardianship of minors, and living wills.
-Whether you are new to estate planning or have an existing plan you want to update, a seasoned estate planning attorney can build a detailed plan for you and your family.
+Whether you are new to estate planning or have an existing plan you want to update, a seasoned estate planning lawyer can build a detailed plan for you and your family.

 At Whitcomb Selinsky, PC, we are committed to helping you protect yourselves and your family through proactive estate planning.
 Our experienced national estate planning attorneys can evaluate your needs, provide legal advice, and walk you through the tools available.
 We review your legal documents, explain how estate law impacts your assets, and assist with creating a sound plan.
 Additionally, we will discuss your trust & estate process with your financial advisor.